January 20, 2021

 The Department of Primary Industries and Regional Development conducts research into the RPI every two years.
 It compares the cost of a basket of goods and services in regional and remote Western Australia to the same items in the Perth metropolitan area using a methodology based on the consumer price index calculated by the Australian Bureau of Statistics.

-Findings of the most recent RPI report show that, in 2019, the Kimberley was on average 15.6% more expensive to live in than Perth, with Halls Creek being the most expensive place to live in the Kimberley and on average 26.9% more expensive than Perth.
-The good news is that regional centres such as Broome, Derby and Kununurra are relatively more affordable than they used to be in 2011.
-Derby has shown a decline of approximately 16.1% in the level of prices in relation to 2011, being now the most affordable place to live in the Kimberley after Kununurra.
+Findings of the most recent RPI report show that, in 2021, the Kimberley was on average 10.8% more expensive to live in than Perth, with Fitzroy Crossing being the most expensive place to live in the Kimberley at an average 13.4% more expensive than Perth.
+The good news is that all Kimberley centres are relatively more affordable than they were in 2019.
+The most notable improvement was in Halls Creek with an improvement in the cost of the basket of goods and services of 14.6% since 2019.
+Derby has again shown an improvement in the level of prices and remains the most affordable place to live in the Kimberley after Wyndham.
 The interactive map below shows the RPI for towns across WA.
 The bigger the bubble, the more expensive prices are on average in relation to Perth (100).